 6. Be able to apply Newton’s first law to explain the motion of objects moving with uniform velocity and also the motion of objects where the speed and/or direction changes.

-7. (HT only) Be able to explain with examples that motion in a circular orbit involves constant speed but changing velocity qualitative only (qualitative only).
+7. (HT only) Be able to explain with examples that motion in a circular orbit involves constant speed but changing velocity qualitative only (qualitative only, no calculations to do!).

 8. (GCSE Physics only) Be able to describe examples in which forces cause rotation.